algosup/2023-2024-project-5-flutter-team-2/Docs/Technical/Technical_Specs.md

 <img src="image-6.png" alt="alt text" width="200">

+### diagramm

-### This diagram is a flowchart that outlines the processes and interactions within a web application, particularly focusing on user authentication, candidate information management, and settings.
+This is a flowchart that outlines the processes and interactions within a web application, particularly focusing on user authentication, candidate information management, and settings.
 Here's a step-by-step breakdown:

 1 - Password and logins